shiroi27/Hangman-Game-Python/README.md

    ```

 ✅ That’s it!
-No extra libraries required — it runs out of the box with Python!
+No extra libraries required — it runs out of the box with Python !

 ⸻